BlackHolePerturbationToolkit/KerrGeodesics/README.md

 Further details can be found on the [package homepage](https://bhptoolkit.org/KerrGeodesics).

-### License
+## License

-This code is distributed under the University of Illinois/NCSA Open Source License.
+This code is distributed under the MIT License.
 Details can be found in the LICENSE file.